maccoykevin921-crypto/visioncontrolinc-app/README.md

-# VisionControlInc Deep AI Immersion Frontend
+# VisionControlInc Global Automotive intelligence Frontend

 **VisionControlInc** — a precision-engineered interface for Control & Vision systems.
 Combining **German engineering** and **Japanese intelligence**, this frontend powers the